 Perfect food companion

-It's this rare and extremely harmonious cooperation between sweetness, acidity and alcohol, which makes wines Sauternes & Barsac so exciting.
-Thanks to remaining sugar, these wines have fresh and intense sweetness.
-They offer an incredibly vast range of nuances on the nose and on the palate (acacia, honey, peach and tropical fruit), big body and refinement, finesse and sophisticated style.
-These wines are extremely well-balanced already from "birth" and this means a very long life.
-40-50 years for top-wines in superb vintages.
+This rare and extremely harmonious cooperation between sweetness, acidity, and alcohol makes wines Sauternes & Barsac so exciting.
+Thanks to the remaining sugar, these wines have fresh and intense sweetness.
+They offer an incredibly vast range of nuances on the nose and the palate (acacia, honey, peach and tropical fruit), big body and refinement, finesse and sophisticated style.
+These wines are extremely well-balanced already from "birth", and this means very long life.
+40-50 years for top wines in superb vintages.

-Sauternes & Barsac wines are perfect match for food (European, overseas and oriental), because unlike red wines, they can cope with salt, fat and even all kind of spices.
+Sauternes & Barsac wines are a perfect match for food (European, overseas and oriental) because, unlike red wines, they can cope with salt, fat and even all kind of spices.
 The reason for that is the remarkable sweetness of these wines.
-It's free choice for everyone: Foie gras, oysters (!), chicken, lobster, shrimps, cooked/steamed fish dishes in butter/crème sauce, light meat, cheese (especially goat and sheep ones) and fruit desserts are the typical and suitable choices.
-But dishes spiced with carry and chilli have no problems at all with sweet white wine, because sweetness in this wine merge with spices in very distinguished way – with even more nuances to follow.
+It's a free choice for everyone: Foie gras, oysters (!), chicken, lobster, shrimps, cooked/steamed fish dishes in butter/crème sauce, light meat, cheese (especially goat and sheep ones) and fruit desserts are the typical and suitable choices.
+But dishes spiced with carrying and chilli have no problems at all with sweet white wine because sweetness in this wine merges with spices in a very distinguished way – with even more nuances to follow.

-Places to eat - I recommend restaurant Saprien, 14 Rue Principale, 33210 Sauternes, and neighboring Auberge des Vignes, 23, rue Principale, 33210 Sauternes, with latter serving more rustic meals.
+Places to eat - Fantastic Lalique restaurant situated at Lafaurie Peyraguey, I also recommend restaurant Saprien, 14 Rue Principale, 33210 Sauternes, and neighbouring Auberge des Vignes, 23, rue Principale, 33210 Sauternes, with latter serving more rustic meals.

 To get more info about Sauternes & Barsac - please click on this link: http://www.greatbordeauxwines.com/chateau-profiles/sauternes-barsac/sauternes-barsac

-You will find Saint-Emilion app.
-40 km north east of Bordeaux and just 8 km south east of Libourne, not that far from Dordogne-river's right bank.
+You will find the Saint-Emilion app.
+40 km northeast of Bordeaux and just 8 km southeast of Libourne, not that far from Dordogne-river's right bank.
 This district consists of nine parishes: Saint-Emilion, Saint-Christophe des Bardes, Saint-Etienne de Lisse, Saint-Hippolyte, Saint-Laurent des Combes, Saint-Pey d'Armens, Saint-Sulpice de Faleyrens, Vignonet and a part of Libourne area.
-Vineyards of Saint-Emilion (within the appelation) cover the area of 5.200 hectares, which is app.
+Vineyards of Saint-Emilion (within the appellation) cover 5.200 hectares, which is app.
 5,5% of Bordeaux' total area of vineyards.
 Merlot dominates vineyards here and accounts for app.
 55-60% of the planted area, Cabernet Franc (Bouchet) accounts for 15-30% and Cabernet Sauvignon for 5-15%.

-Châteaux in Saint-Emilion are generally divided in following groups concerning the difference in soil conditions and location.
+Châteaux in Saint-Emilion are generally divided into the following groups concerning the difference in soil conditions and location.

-"Graves" - a plateau, which covers the land from the area south/south west of Saint-Emilion to Pomerol, and continues as a flat piece of land to the outskirts of Libourne.
-It's gravelly and sandy soil in different proportions, while the subsoil is for the most part a mixture of peebles, sand and clay.
+"Graves" - a plateau, which covers the land from the area south/south-west of Saint-Emilion to Pomerol and continues as a flat piece of land to the outskirts of Libourne.
+It's gravelly and sandy soil in different proportions, while the subsoil is, for the most part, a mixture of pebbles, sand and clay.

 "Côtes" - slopes, which often are quite steep.
-The conditions of soil here are not the same everywhere in the area, therefore they are divided in three categories; Top of the slope - clay mixed with little sand, lying on the bed of limestones.
-These limestones are incredibly important during the growing cyclus of the vines - they are porous and soak the water up during the winter and early Spring, so the vines have enough of it to "drink", when a really dry summer comes.
-Slope - a mixture of peebles, sand and clay on the soil's surface and limestones in the underground layer.
-Foot of the slope - mostly sand and gravel (both large stones and peebles) together with little clay.
+The soil conditions here are not the same everywhere in the area, therefore they are divided into three categories; Top of the slope - clay mixed with little sand, lying on the bed of limestones.
+These limestones are incredibly important during the growing cyclus of the vines - they are porous and soak the water up during the winter and early Spring, so the vines have enough of it to "drink" when a really dry summer comes.
+Slope - a mixture of pebbles, sand and clay on the soil's surface and limestones in the underground layer.
+The slope's foot - mostly sand and gravel (both large stones and pebbles) together with little clay.

-Saint-Emilion wines cover a lot of styles depending of soil conditions and location, but within same type of soil and same location, you will find traditionally made wines, semi-modern and modern ones.
+Saint-Emilion wines cover a lot of styles depending on soil conditions and location.
+Within the same type of soil and location, you will find traditionally made wines, semi-modern and modern ones.

-Because of diversity of styles, you can drink St.Emilion wines with a lot of different dishes - for me personally the best combination of food with St.Emilion's wines is veal, lamb, duck and goose, cooked, steamed or grilled.
+Because of the diversity of styles, you can drink St.Emilion wines with a lot of different dishes - for me personally, the best combination of food with St.Emilion's wines is veal, lamb, duck and goose, cooked, steamed or grilled.

-Pomerol fills just a few wine-drops in world's enormous ocean of wine, but these drops are delicate, rare and expensive.
+Pomerol fills just a few wine drops in the world's enormous ocean of wine, but these drops are delicate, rare and expensive.
 Pomerol with its 750 ha of vines divided between app.
-185 wine-growers, is the smallest wine-producing area in Bordeaux.
-The "treasure cellar" here is packed with true masterpieces of wine-making, rare and expensive wines, which in outstanding vintages like 1982, 1989, 1990, 2000, 2005, 2009 and 2010, easily can match world's best red wines including the very best ones from Haut-Medoc, Graves and Saint-Emilion.
-Pomerol lies about 30 km east of Bordeaux, between Barbanne-river in north, St.Emilion-district in east, the town of Libourne in south and motorway D 910 in west.
+185 wine-growers is the smallest wine-producing area in Bordeaux.
+The "treasure cellar" here is packed with true masterpieces of wine-making, rare and expensive wines, which in outstanding vintages like 1982, 1989, 1990, 2000, 2005, 2009 and 2010, easily can match the world's best red wines, including the very best ones from Haut-Medoc, Graves and Saint-Emilion.
+Pomerol lies about 30 km east of Bordeaux, between Barbanne-river in the north, St.Emilion-district in the east, the town of Libourne in the south and motorway D 910 in the west.
 Because of its small size, the district is often called Bordeaux' "little garden".
 It is just 4 km long and 3 km wide!

-The very best vineyards are situated in mid- and east-Pomerol, that is to say towards St.Emilion-district.
+The very best vineyards are situated in mid-and east-Pomerol, that is to say towards St.Emilion-district.
 The soil's surface here consists of a deep layer of gravel mixed with clay and little sand.
-Further to the west, this surface changes to more sandy, so wines are harder, lighter and less nuanced, than the ones from mid- and east-Pomerol.
-The subsoil (base) in Pomerol has a very special and curious composition, which is only to be found here in the district and therefore is not especially known.
+Further to the west, this surface changes to more sandy, so wines are harder, lighter, and less nuanced than those from mid-and east-Pomerol.
+The subsoil (base) in Pomerol has an extraordinary and curious composition, which is only found here in the district and therefore is not especially known.
 It consists of the so-called "crasse de fer" and clay.
-"Crasse de fer" is iron-dirt or more precisely a kind of very firm and solid blend of earth (sand + small pebbles) and metal, which has a very high content of iron-oxide.
+"Crasse de fer" is iron-dirt or, more precisely, a very firm and solid blend of sand + small pebbles and metal, which has a very high content of iron-oxide.
 It gives the wines a very distinctive and characteristic flavour, something fat and metallic, which many tasters associate with truffles.
-This unique subsoil appears abudantly within app.
+This unique subsoil appears abundantly within app.
 900 m wide and circle-shaped high-plateau, near the border of St.Emilion.
 Among the wine-growers, this high-plateau is called "Le Plateau Argileux".
-70-75% of the cultivated area in Pomerol is planted with Merlot, Cabernet Franc follows next with 20-25% and only 5% Cabernet Sauvignon is planted here.
+70-75% of the cultivated area in Pomerol is planted with Merlot, Cabernet Franc follows next with 20-25%, and only 5% Cabernet Sauvignon is planted here.
 It is in Pomerol, Merlot is at its peak.

 Fine qualities of Pomerol-wines step forward together with food.
 Younger wines go splendidly with paté (f.i. foie gras), roasted/cooked/grilled canard and veal.
-Wines with some age are delightful with lamb and veal during spring/summer and game during autumn/winter.
+Wines of some age are delightful with lamb and veal during spring/summer and game during autumn/winter.
 The older wines easily match cheese from cow, sheep and goat - their fruit-sweetness gives perfect response to salt in cheeses.
 Pomerol-wines can also go with fish, especially when the fish is Bordeaux' own "version" of eel, lamproie.
-Lamproie is considered as an exquisite delicacy in Bordeaux, especially in Pomerol and Sauternes, and is one of the very few fish, which goes well with red wine and tastes magnificently prepared with it.
+Lamproie is considered an exquisite delicacy in Bordeaux, especially in Pomerol and Sauternes.
+It is one of the very few fish, which goes well with red wine and tastes magnificently prepared with it.

 Pomerol's own village, Catusseau, has got new restaurant in March 2015, La Table de Catusseau, 86 Rue de Catusseau, 33500 Pomerol.
-French cuisine with class and style.
-This restaurant is the successor of Le Bistrot et la Table des Vignerons, which had a fire accident in late 2014 and was quite damaged.
+French cuisine with a twist of New Caledonian cuisine, great class and style.

-Neighbor til Pomerol and both districts provide many interesting wines with splendid quality for small money.
-Many properties are beautifully placed on the hills and provide an extraordinary view down to Dordogne river.
+Neighbour til Pomerol and both districts provide many interesting wines with splendid quality for small money.
+Many properties are beautifully placed on the hills and provide an extraordinary view down to the Dordogne river.